fulcus/information-retrieval/README.md

 # Mini Projects

 ## Pig Latin
-Pig Latin is a language game where English words are altered in a set of rules:
+Pig Latin is a language game where English words are altered with the following set of rules:
-        1. If word does not start with a letter, it will not be changed.
+        1. Words that do not start with a letter will not be changed.
-        2. Every word that starts with a consonant, all consonants before the first vocal will be moved to the end, and 'ay' is added.
+        2. Words that start with a consonant: all consonants before the first vocal will be moved to the end, and 'ay' is added.
-        3. Words that start with a vocal, 'yay' will be added at the end.
+        3. Words that start with a vocal: 'yay' be added at the end.

 #### Examples
-  mess ⇒ essmay
+  mess -> essmay
-  father ⇒ atherfay
+  father -> atherfay
-  Rwanda ⇒ Andarway
+  Rwanda -> Andarway
-  choir ⇒ oirchay
+  choir -> oirchay
-  ant ⇒ antyay
+  ant -> antyay
-  4G ⇒ 4G
+  4G -> 4G

+### Usage

-This script translates from Pig Latin to English.
-If no argument is given, it will promp you to enter the phrases.
+This script translates from English to Pig Latin.
+If no argument is given, it will promp you to enter the phrases interactively.
 If a text file is given, it will generate a text file with the traduction.

+Sample of interactive usage:

 ```
 ENGLISH: Spam, SPAM, Spam, Egg and Spam;